What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 Let's stay here for a minute, because I think it matters.

-Managing an inheritance touches something deeper than financial literacy.
-It touches your whole relationship with money, and often, your relationship with the person who left it.
+“Managing an inheritance touches something infinitely deeper than mechanical financial literacy.
+It touches your entire relationship with money, and ultimately, your relationship with the person who left it behind.”

 What do I actually want this money to do?